dan-snelson/dan-snelson/README.md

 # Featured Presentations

-## Setup Your Mac: Racing Stripes, Gotchas and “One More Thing”
+## JNUC 2023 — Setup Your Mac: Racing Stripes, Gotchas and “One More Thing”

 Apple’s Automated Device Enrollment helps streamline Mobile Device Management (MDM) enrollment and device supervision during activation, enabling IT to manage enterprise devices with “zero touch.”